QueensCoder/learn-docker/README.md

 exec -it :id sh -allows you to open shell within docker container (linux env) and the shell allows you to run commands within the container...super powerful
 To exit shell use ctrl d or cmd d or exit

+build . - builds a docker image based on which docker file is in directory

 II: Create and build docker images

 How to create a Docker Image: